-Up until a few years ago, it was common knowledge that only identical twins can ever share a placenta.
+Up until a few years ago, it was common knowledge that only identical twins can ever share a placenta in the womb.

 It’s because of the way fraternal, or non-identical twins, and identical twins are formed.